nick-voisin/nick-voisin.github.io/menu/resources.md

 #### Python - Programming
  -  [Python Cookbook](https://www.oreilly.com/library/view/python-cookbook-3rd/9781449357337/) by David Beazley and Brian K. Jones
-    *A great recipee book when you need a solution for a specific problem in mind.
+    *A great recipe book when you need a solution for a specific problem in mind.
 Definitely not a bedside table book.*

  -  [Effective Python](https://www.amazon.fr/Effective-Python-Specific-Write-Better/dp/0134034287) by Brett Slatkin
     *Likewise, with an emphasis on coding practices and standards.
 Great read.*